What is the contraceptive implant?

 When will I be fertile again?

-Most women return to their normal menstrual cycle and fertility within a month of removing the implant.
+There is a rapid return to fertility after removal.
+Most people return to their normal menstrual cycle and fertility within a month of removing the implant.
 If you do not want to be pregnant you need to use other contraception as soon as it is removed.

 What are the side effects?